Proper Garage Door Operation

 - Loose or damaged rollers and tracks.
 Each door panel has a set of rollers set into the side tracks.
 With the door closed, examine each roller and the attachment screws for damage or unusual wear.
 Rollers are available at home stores and can be replaced without removing the door or track.
 Lubricate the rollers as needed.
 Check the tracks' hangers and connections for loose or missing screws.
 If the track fails, the door could fall when opened.

-The garage door.
+Answer: The garage door.
 But by now you should have guessed that.

 (Dwight Barnett is a certified master inspector with the American Society of Home Inspectors.)